outde-xyz/website/content/Discussions/2019-05-31_graf_number-monotonicity.md

 No, omnivorous number is a bog-standard instance of the general monotonicity requirements that seem to be active in syntax.

-## Kaiowa number
+## Kiowa number

-Alright, one down, leaving only Kaiowa number.
+Alright, one down, leaving only Kiowa number.
 This one looks quite a bit different, but is still monotonic.
 First, we extend the number hierarchy to $\text{sg} \leq \text{pl} \leq \text{dual}$.
 I believe this is fairly natural.
 Yes, it does not jive with semantics, but this hasn't stopped me before, now has it?
 And the hierarchy is in line with the generalization that dual is more marked than plural and that no language has a dual without also having a plural.

-Next, I will also define a hierarchy of Kaiowa noun classes:
+Next, I will also define a hierarchy of Kiowa noun classes:

 $$\lbrack-\text{sg}\rbrack \leq \lbrack-\text{sg},-\text{pl}\rbrack \leq \lbrack-\text{pl}\rbrack \leq \lbrack+\text{sg}\rbrack$$